 Holding pink monkeyflower (Mimulus lewisii), a common streamside plant in the western United States Photo: Chelsea Radford

-Previously, I received my Bachelors of Science from SUNY ESF, where I majored in Conservation Biology and minored in Native Peoples and the Environment.
-I completed a thesis investigating seed dispersal by ants and its impacts on understory plant community recovery in post-agricultural forests.
+In addition to ecological research, I am passionate about teaching, mentorship, and science communication.
+I’ve taught courses related to community ecology, biology, environmental studies, and biogeochemistry at the undergraduate and graduate levels.
 I have also worked with the Adirondack Mountain Club as a Summit Steward.
 In this position, I climbed the highest mountains in New York to educate hikers on the fragile arctic-alpine ecosystem and perform trail work to preserve the 27 rare, threatened, or endangered plant species above treeline.
+I am always looking for creative and fun ways to communicate my work in the classroom and beyond

 Outside of work I enjoy hiking, reading, writing poetry, skiing, snowshoeing, going to minor league baseball games, and trying new food.
-My most recent passion (obsession?) is visiting as many Wisconsin State Natural Areas as I can.
+Recently, I visited nearly half of the ~700 Wisconsin State Natural Areas and am now exploring New York’s Land Trust and Conservancy properties.

-Check out my other adventures on Instagram (@nathan_kiel) and Twitter (@even_kiel25).
+Check out my science and other adventures on Twitter (@even_kiel25) and Bluesky (@nathankiel.bsky.social).

 Questions?
 Comments?
 Want to collaborate?
 Reach out!